arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 <a name="summary" />
 ## Summary ##

-In this hands-on Lab, you have learnt how to deploy a simple ASP.NET MVC 4 Web application to a Web server hosted in Windows Azure, using SQL Server and configuring load balancing.
+In this hands-on Lab, you have learnt how to deploy a simple ASP.NET MVC 4 Web application to a Web server hosted in Microsoft Azure, using SQL Server and configuring load balancing.